gburgett/blog/content/posts/2024/09_thoughts-on-cursor.md

 As AI tools continue to reshape software development, I've been particularly impressed with Cursor, an AI-powered code editor that has transformed my daily workflow.
 After several months of use, I want to share my experiences and observations about why this tool has become indispensable in my development process.

-The most striking impact of Cursor has been the dramatic increase in my productivity - I estimate it has easily doubled my coding speed.
-The key to this success lies in how Cursor has masterfully designed the user experience around AI code suggestions.
-Unlike other AI coding tools, Cursor makes it incredibly intuitive to accept, reject, or modify AI-generated code.
+The most striking impact of Cursor has been the dramatic increase in my productivity - I estimate it has doubled my coding speed.
+The secret sauce that Cursor has nailed is the UX around applying suggested edits back to my codebase.
 The experience feels natural, almost like dictating your thoughts to a junior developer who then implements the code exactly as you envision it.

 I've experienced this benefit firsthand while developing the admin interface for HealthShare Technology Solutions using Laravel and PHP.
 Despite my limited experience with PHP, Cursor has enabled me to efficiently build out complex features by translating my intentions into working code.
 I don't need to be a PHP expert - I just need to know what I want to accomplish, and Cursor helps bridge the knowledge gap.